captdam/DD-40/Operator/Controller/README.md

 - As the result, Buffer_Interrupt method is better.

 ### Process window
-According to ?????the chart?????（FSM图，上面的）, there is three processes execute simultaneously, which are the main process, the UART interrupt process and the Timer0 interrupt process.
+According to the FSM chart, there is three processes execute simultaneously, which are the main process, the UART interrupt process and the Timer0 interrupt process.
 The main process takes care of users’ input and package encode/decode/check; the UART process takes care of the communication between the operator-side console and the ROV; the Timer0 process takes care of LCD display.

 For the UART interrupt process, since the UART on this MCU is full-duplex, the UART process could be considered as two sub-process: the transmitter process and the receiver process.
 In another word, there are 4 logic process executed on the MCU parallelly, which are:
 - MAIN